ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 We will also be defining some of the link's visual properties which can be used by tools such as Gazebo and Rviz to show us a 3D model of our robot.
 Amongst these properties are ``<geometry>`` which describes the link's shape and ``<material>`` which describes it's color.

-For the code block block below, we access the ``base`` properties from the robot constants sections we defined before using the ``${property}`` syntax.
+For the code block below, we access the ``base`` properties from the robot constants sections we defined before using the ``${property}`` syntax.
 In addition, we also set the material color of the main chassis to ``Cyan``.
 Note that we set these parameters under the ``<visual>`` tag so they will only be applied as visual parameters which dont affect any collision or physical properties.

 .. code-block:: xml
   :lineno-start: 17